Renai Circulation: Reception

-Famitsu stated that "Renai Circulation" suited Nadeko's cute image "perfectly."
+Writing for Famitsu, Shishimomofly stated that "Renai Circulation" suited Nadeko's cute image "perfectly."
 They also describe Hanazawa to have an "airy" and "cute" singing voice that they found "charming."
 Anime News Network described the song as "cutesy as all get-out" and that it framed Nadeko as "cute and dramatically vacuous", making her a cliché moe character.
 Kai You stated that the rapping in the song was not skilled compared to hip hop songs, but it benefited in making the song "cute" due to how it portrayed Nadeko's clumsy character.
 In 2019, "Renai Circulation" won the Character Song Award at the Heisei Anisong Grand Prix for the decade of 2000 to 2009.

 Live performances

 In 2015, Hanazawa performed "Renai Circulation" as an encore song for her "Live 2015 Blue Avenue" concert tour.
 After "Renai Circulation" went viral on TikTok in China, Hanazawa was invited to perform the song as a special guest at the 2019 BTV Universal New Year's Eve Snow and Ice Song Festival in Beijing, China.
 She later performed the song again in 2019 during a concert in Shanghai.
-In May, Hanazawa performed the song at Monogatari Fes: 10th Anniversary Story, a talk event celebrating the 10-year anniversary of the Monogatari anime adaptation.
+In May, Hanazawa performed the song at Monogatari Fes: 10th Anniversary Story, a talk event celebrating the 10th anniversary of the Monogatari anime adaptation.

 In 2022, Hanazawa performed "Renai Circulation" on her "Live 2022 Blossom" concert tour.
 She also performed it at Animelo Summer Live 2022.
 In October, Hanazawa performed the song at the Dream Entertainment Live, an event celebrating the 55th anniversary of All Night Nippon.
 In 2023, she performed the song at the Tencent Music Entertainment Awards as part of a medley of her other anime songs.